maorsaadon/OOP_Ex2/readme.md

-The Main Interface
-1.Sender
-2.Member

-1.Sender
-This interface describes the Observerable (update sender).
-This interface hold the function that the GroupAdmin actualize.

-Declaration
-import observer.Sender;

-//methods to register and unregister observers void register(Member obj);
-void unregister(Member obj) throws Exception;

-//Inserts the string into this character sequence. void insert(int offset, String obj);

-// Appends the specified string to this character sequence. void append(String obj);

-// Removes the characters in a substring of this sequence. void delete(int start, int end);

-// Erases the last change done to the document, reverting it to an older state. void undo();
-2.Member
-This interface describes the Observer (update reciever).
-This interface hold the function that ConcreteMember actualize.

-Declaration
-import observer.Member;

-public void update(UndoableStringBuilder usb);
-The Main Classes
-1.UndoableStringBuilder
-2.AdminGroup
-3.ConcreteMember

-1.UndoableStringBuilder
-This class use the StringBuilder class methods to make our UndoableStringBuilder class.
-We crate methods using the methods that StringBuilder have.
-The idea of this class is to give us the latest thing that the object had.
-This UndoableStringBuilder class take a StringBuilder and give us the perv word or sentence that this StringBuilder had with using stack.

-2.GroupAdmin
-This class actualize the functions of the Sender that describe the Observerbale, and we also have function that notify the observers and function to return the size of the member.
-GroupAdmin contains the state pool (UdoableStringBuilder) and also contains an HashSet that holds all customers who should receive updates on any changes made to the state pool , the class has a constructor that builds a GroupAdmin from UdoableStringBuilder and HashSet.
-In every function we call notify() in order to update all the member about every change that has been made to the UndoableStringBuilder.

-notify(HashSet<Member>);
-Usage
-import observer.GroupAdmin;

-//Add the Member to the GroupAdmin.
-GroupAdmin.register(Member);

-//Remove the Member to the GroupAdmin.
-GroupAdmin.unregister(Member);

-//Inserts the string into this character sequence.
-GroupAdmin.insert(int,String);

-//Appends the specified String to this  character sequence.
-GroupAdmin.append(String);

-//Removes the characters in a substring of this sequence.
-GroupAdmin.delete(int, int);

-//Performs a return to the previous state.
-GroupAdmin.undo();

-//Return the number of the members GroupAdmin.getSizeMember();
-3.ConcreteMember
-This class actualize the functions of the Member that describe the Observer, and we also have function to getData().
-ConcreteMember contains String that update every time the GroupAdmin notify about a change in other word its a copy (copy sallow) of the UndoableStringBuilder

-Usage
-import observer.ConcreteMember;

-//Update the String that ConcreteMember hold according to change of the UndoableStringBuilder of the GroupAdmin ConcreteMember.update(UndoableStringBuilder);

-//Return the String that ConcreteMember hold ConcreteMember.getData();
-Download & run the program
+## Download & run the program

 In order to run this project follow this steps:

-Download zip from our reposetory : push on code -> Download zip.
+  1. Download zip from our reposetory : push on code -> Download zip.
-Extract all on yor computer.
+  2. Extract all on yor computer.
-Open a new java project.
+  3. Open a new java project.
-Open the file in your java's workspace.
+  4. Open the file in your java's workspace.
-Press on pom.xml.
+  5. Press on pom.xml.
-Press ok.
+  6. Press ok.
-Run the project.
+  7. Run the project.